barbaradalmaso/JHU-Genomic-Data-Science/2. Genomic Data Science with Galaxy/Quiz 4.md

 * Yes, but not with all tools.
 * Yes, the datasets need to be of the format the tool can take as input.
 ```
-Answer: Yes, but the datasets need to be of the same format.
+Answer: Yes, the datasets need to be of the format the tool can take as input.
 ```

 ## Question 8